ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 Even just after election night there was an [SNL sketch about it](http://www.nbc.com/saturday-night-live/video/election-night/3424956?snl=1).

 As a white person, this whole Trump nonsense gives me the screaming heebee jeebees.
-I'd just as soon let the politics happen however more informed people think is important, IDGAF.
+I'd just as soon let the politics happen according to more informed people's opinions, IDGAF.
 My white privilege assures me that I can ignore things which I find in any way inconvenient.
 I guess you could say I'm a Democrat since I typically would vote that way, but mostly I just prefer when things make sense.
 I believe that it is part of the government's role to